wintonpc/pbr/README.md

 - test against another PB implementation

 - performance testing
+  - test function pointers vs big `switch`

 - hash support
   - consider being more flexible with determining if a target type should be treated as a hash (for things that act like a hashes but are not)

 - validation
+  - when writing, verify value type
-  - count actual required fields vs expected. only compute details if actual != expected.
+  - when reading, count actual required fields vs expected. only compute details if actual != expected.
   - raise error

 - make type declarations friendlier
   - implement `protoc` plugin

+- consider field mapping
-- consider ObjectId -> string problem
+  - ObjectId -> string
+  - Time -> string

 - support nested serialized protobuf messages (for metadata-wrapped messages)
   - additional field option on `bytes` field contains pbr_type